kevinebaugh/phase-4-debugging-network-requests-lab/README.md

   - How I debugged:

+  1. NameError (uninitialized constant ToysController::Toys): indicated a typo somewhere
+  1. Updated to toy = Toy.create(toy_params) instead of "Toys"
+  1. Success according to the Rails logs

 - Update the number of likes for a toy

   - How I debugged:

+  1. Unhandled Rejection (SyntaxError): Unexpected end of JSON input indicated the server isn't returning JSON
+  1. Unpermitted parameter: :id pointed to an issue with strong params
+  1. Updated to return the toy JSON

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:

+  1. 404, maybe that route doesn't exist
+  1. Rails logs show ActionController::RoutingError (No route matches [DELETE] "/toys/3"):
+  1.